-Whenever possible, it is best to reunite a baby squirrel with its mother; raising babies in captivity should always be a last resort, and in most cases a squirrel mother will be desperate to find her lost baby.
+If you found a baby squirrel, please do everything you can to find the mother.
+Raising babies in captivity should always be a last resort, and in most cases a squirrel mother will be desperate to find her lost baby.
 To determine if a reunite is possible, first check:

 - Is the baby injured?

 - Is it cold to the touch?
 (Baby squirrels should feel warm.)

 - Are there flies or maggots on the baby or in any of its orifices?

 - If yes to any of these, contact us or another wildlife rehabilitator.